 Permitting and Project Development

 On Sept.
 18, 2014, the Texas Commission on Environmental Quality (TCEQ) issued final approval of Municipal Solid Waste Permit No. 53A (Lookout Drive Transfer Station).
 In doing so, the TCEQ approved numerous operational changes to the existing permit, including maximum waste acceptance limits and improved strategies to control wind-blown litter, odor, noise, pest control and storm water.
-The City of Richardson and NTMWD work closely together to ensure the newly permitted Lookout Drive Transfer Station will be built following all requirements approved by the TCEQ as well as all local codes and ordinances.
-The City of Richardson will ensure all building standards prescribed are met via its development and building permit review processes.
+The City of Richardson and NTMWD worked closely together to ensure the newly permitted and constructed Lookout Drive Transfer Station followed all requirements approved by the TCEQ, as well as all local codes and ordinances.